Are you thinking of living in Fareham?

 Crofton School, Fareham Academy, Henry Cort Community College and Portchester Community School are rated as ‘good’.

-For those thinking of living in Fareham, excellent education provisions is not a concern.
+For those thinking of moving to Fareham, excellent education provisions is not a concern.

-Living in Fareham offers plenty of past times and fun activities!
+Moving to Fareham offers locals plenty of past times and fun activities!

 Starting in 1999, Fareham saw an influx in investment.